fotonauts/fwissr/README.md

 # => "baz"
 ```

-You can provide `.json` and `.yaml` configuration files.
+Fwissr supports `.json` and `.yaml` configuration files.

 Directory of configuration files
 ================================

-If the `filepath` setting is a directory, then all configuration files in that directory (but NOT in subdirectories) are imported:
+If the `filepath` setting is a directory then all configuration files in that directory (but NOT in subdirectories) are imported:

 ```json
 {